seamplex/feenox/examples/basic.markdown

 convinced.

-To solve the Buffon’s needle problem the Monte Carlo way, two random numbers are generated: the distance $0 \leq x < L$ from one side of the table to the center of the thrown stick, and the angle
+To solve the Buffon’s needle problem the Monte Carlo way, two random numbers are generated: the distance $`0 \leq x < L`$ from one side of the table to the center of the thrown stick, and the angle
-$0 \leq \theta < 2\pi$ with respect to the table longitudinal axis.
+$`0 \leq \theta < 2\pi`$ with respect to the table longitudinal axis.
 One way of checking whether a stick crosses or not a line is the following.
 First, compute the location of both ends of the stick

-Now, if the floor of $x_1/d$ is equal to the floor of $x_2/d$, the stick does not cross a line.
+Now, if the floor of $`x_1/d`$ is equal to the floor of $`x_2/d`$, the stick does not cross a line.
 Otherwise, it does.

-The input file iteratively performs $10^7$ throws and prints the partial frequency of crosses as a function of the number of throws, along with the constant analytical result.
+The input file iteratively performs $`10^7`$ throws and prints the partial frequency of crosses as a function of the number of throws, along with the constant analytical result.
 Four runs are performed, and the results are plotted in the figure.

 ``` feenox
 static_steps = 1e7  # number of times we trow the stick